bluz225/C-plusplus-intro/README.md

 - The purpose of this git repo is document my introduction into C++ programming language.

 ## Method
-- Youtube Videos to familiarize myself
+- Youtube Videos to familiarize myself with syntax and how to write basic functions, work with arrays and objects

 ## Acceptance Criteria
 - N/A